zschira/SCHIRA_MEZICH_CSCI2270_FinalProject/README.md

                        -> then user will be prompted to enter what each batter did in their atbat as they come up to bat

-                       -> this will continue until 9 innings have been played and then final scores for each team will be displayed and averages for each player will be displayed
+                       -> this will continue until 9 innings (or one team wins in result of tie at end of 9 innings) have been played and then final scores for each team will be displayed and averages for each player will be displayed

 Dependencies